 The root word of resolution is resolute, which means admirably purposeful, determined, and unwavering.
 Someone truly resolute about making changes does not delay it, nor announce it only at the beginning of a new year.

 Good intentions don’t pay the bills.
-It’s action that’s king.
+It’s about action over apprehension.

 SHUN the resolution…